isovector/draconian-results/pho.md

 [Adult and youth outdoor group and team sports]()

-Outdoor group sports are allowed for adults or youth who are registered with a sports club, organization or facility.
+Outdoor group sports for adults and youth are allowed within their home club (the sport club, organization or facility a person is registered with for sport programming).

 Activities include:\

 -   Games
--   Tournaments and competitions
+-   Competitions
 -   Practices

-Contact your local sports organization:
+Contact your local sports organization:\

 -   For guidance on current COVID-19 Safety Plan requirements
 -   To discuss safety plan adjustments that will align with [BC\'s